Gowiem/terraform-workshops/vault-intro/exercises/01/README.md

 1. Option + T
 1. Click the little Green plus button next to your existing terminal tab.

-Now that you have that token ad we've started a new terminal session, let's set two environment variables to let our Vault CLI know how to speak with Vault:
+Now that you have that token and we've started a new terminal session, let's set two environment variables to let our Vault CLI know how to speak with Vault:

 ```bash
 $ export VAULT_TOKEN=<ROOT TOKEN COPIED FROM VAULT SERVER OUTPUT>